Updated

 1. When is it a crime to drive on a suspended license?

-A prosecutor must prove the following to convict a person under VC 14601.1(a):
+A prosecutor must prove the following to convict you under VC 14601.1(a):

-- the defendant drove a motor vehicle while his/her driving privilege was suspended or revoked, and
+- you drove a motor vehicle while your driving privilege was suspended or revoked, and

-- when the defendant drove, he/she knew that his/her driving privilege was suspended or revoked.1
+- when you drove, you knew that your driving privilege was suspended or revoked.1

-- must actually know that his/her license was suspended,
+- must actually know that your license was suspended,

 - to be guilty under this statute in the state of California.2